alexs20/SimpleSecretStorage/README.md

 Any beta versions can be accessible by subscribing to testing channel: https://play.google.com/apps/testing/com.wolandsoft.sss

 The same binaries also available in Releases section.

+Please also see #ssspcreceiver project: https://github.com/alexs20/ssspcreceiver This is a PC clipboard data receiver that allows clipboard data copying from SimpleSecretStorage app to PC.